BAPTIZE IN THE NAME OF JESUS CHRIST

 ACTS 10:43 “To Him [Jesus Christ] all the prophets witness that, through His [Jesus Christ’s] name, whoever believes in Him will receive remission of sins.”

-God the Father did not die for our sins and the Holy Spirit certainly did not since it is not a living being!
-There was only One who was made to be sin:
+God the Father did not die for our sins and the Holy Spirit certainly did not since it is not an independent living being!
+There was only One who was made to be sin—Jesus Christ:

-2 CORINTHIANS 5:21 For He [God the Father] made Him [Jesus Christ] who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+2 CORINTHIANS 5:21 For He [God the Father] made Him [Jesus Christ] who knew no sin to be sin for us, that we might become the righteousness of God in Him [Jesus Christ].

-Being baptized into a name aside from Jesus Christ, including those of God the Father or the Holy Spirit, cannot, does not, and will not bring remission of sin because only Jesus Christ was made to be sin for us.
+Being baptized into any name aside from Jesus Christ, including that of God the Father or the Holy Spirit, cannot, does not, and will not bring remission of sin because only Jesus Christ was made to be sin for us.

 ORDINANCE: Remission of sin IS ONLY POSSIBLE BY THE SHEDDING OF BLOOD.
-Baptism is the symbolic act of death for personal sins, through a momentary burial in a watery grave, and then resurrection out of that grave for the purpose of living a life without sin.
-Only the shed blood of Jesus Christ through His death, burial, and resurrection covers our sins.
-Therefore, BAPTISM IS ONLY IN THE NAME OF JESUS CHRIST—AND NO OTHER.
+Baptism is symbolically dying for our personal sins, through a momentary burial in a watery grave, followed by a ‘resurrection’ out of that grave for the purpose of living a life without sin.
+Only the shed blood of Jesus Christ through His death, burial, and resurrection covers sins.
+Therefore, baptism is only in the name of Jesus Christ—and no other.

-ALL must be baptized into the one and only BODY of Jesus Christ because it was His blood that was shed for the remission of sin:
+Baptism in the name of Jesus Christ establishes ALL into the one and only BODY of Jesus Christ because it was His blood that was shed for the remission of sin:

 1 CORINTHIANS 12:12-13 For as the Body is one and has many members, but all the members of that one Body, being many, are one Body, so also is Christ.
 13 For by one Spirit we were all baptized into one Body–whether Jews or Greeks, whether slaves or free–and have all been made to drink into one Spirit.